Doctor of Public Health in Health Policy and Management DrPH Admissions Requirements

 Valhalla, NY 10595

-Applications are reviewed by the Admissions Committee as soon as the applicant’s folder is complete.
-Applicants who appear to fulfill the criteria are invited to campus for an orientation to the program and a formal interview.
+Applications are reviewed by the Admissions Committee as soon as the applicant is complete and verified by SOPHAS.
+Applicants who appear to fulfill the criteria may be invited to campus for an orientation to the program and a formal interview.
 Acceptances are issued on a rolling basis for a fall start.
 Accepted students must submit a $500 deposit to guarantee their place in the class.
 It is expected that accepted students be competent in using a software office suite including word, spreadsheet, and presentation program.